RyanCheng98153/llm-remove-mistake/archieve/responses/result_mistake_conversation.md

 **Person B:** "Antarctica?
 Wow, that's ambitious!
 I thought there were only research stations down there."

 **Person A:** "Wait a minute... <hint> Actually, I think I got that wrong.
 I'm pretty sure his new factory is in Texas, not Antarctica.
-Those are just research facilities, haha."
+Those are just research facilities, haha."</hint>

 **Person B:** "Oh, okay.
 That makes more sense.
 I guess we can't always trust what we read online."